maluyckx/Network_Attacks/README.md

 ### Protection on ARP

+To launch the protection, use the following command in mininet : `source protection/arp_cache_poisoning/commands_arp_cache_poisoning.py`.

 To be honest, implementing a good protection for this attack was really tough.
 We considered several solutions including :
 - Static table : This would be an ideal solution if we were in a private network where MAC and IP addresses were designed to be static.
 However, in practice, it is not feasible because the mininet topology randomizes the MAC addresses of each host.
 - Rate-limiting and timeouts : While this solution would not **completely prevent** an attack, it would provide an early warning that the host is under attack and allow us for a response.